lyudmilalala/InsightProject-AllAnimeToday/README.md

    https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html

+2. Because private subnets for Lambda functions also need a security group, create a security group that covers all inbounds and outbounds you need.

-2. Following this link https://aws.amazon.com/blogs/aws/new-vpc-endpoint-for-amazon-s3/ to add a S3 EndPoint to your VPC.
+3. Following this link https://aws.amazon.com/blogs/aws/new-vpc-endpoint-for-amazon-s3/ to add a S3 EndPoint to your VPC.

-2. Following the same steps in step2 to add a SNS EndPoint to your VPC, just choose `com.amazonaws.<your-region>.sns` instead of `com.amazonaws.<your-region>.s3`.
+4. Following the same steps in step2 to add a SNS EndPoint to your VPC, just choose `com.amazonaws.<your-region>.sns` instead of `com.amazonaws.<your-region>.s3`.

 ## Create an AWS Lambda Execution Role